Japanese occupation of West Sumatra: Giyūgun Padang

 On 14 October 1943, Chatib Sulaiman pioneered the formation of a committee for the formation of the Giyūgun called Giyūgun Koenkai.
 To support this effort, Sulaiman traveled extensively around West Sumatra, recruiting prospective Giyūgun officers, and frequently shuttling between Padang and Bukittinggi.
 This committee, under Japanese supervision, screened prospective volunteer officers.
 In accordance with the structure of Tungku Tigo Sajarangan, a traditional Minangkabau leadership institution, the responsibility of recruiting prospective Giyūgun officers was handed over to three prominent leaders of West Sumatran society, namely Sulaiman, representing the cerdik pandai; Ahmad Datuk Simaradjo, representing the ninik mamak; and Hadji Mahmud Junus, representing the alim ulama.
 Together, they convinced the officers that the military training provided by the Japanese was aimed at achieving Indonesian independence.
 Young men in Minangkabau were encouraged to become Giyūgun troops and to receive military training from the Japanese.
 With the encouragement of traditional and religious leaders, many young men registered.
 Among those were Dahlan Djambek, Ismail Lengah, Syarif Usman, Dahlan Ibrahim, Syofyan Nur, Syofyan Ibrahim, A. Talib, Nurmatias, Sayuti Amin, Alwi St. Marajo, Syefei Ali, Mahyuddin Tonek, Burhanuddin, Munir Latief.
 There were around 20,000 who applied for the Giyūgun, but only 1,000 rations were available.
 Encouragement for the development of the Giyūgun was given by Yano at a large meeting on 20 November 1943 at the shūchōkans residence in Bukittinggi, involving the participation of heads of nagari (village-level administrative units) and the penghulu (headman) class, considered the most influential layer of Minangkabau society.
 The Japanese battalion commander (Butai-tyo) had emphasized West Sumatra's potential manpower, stating: "Here in Minangkabau, there are about 20,000 people by calculation.
 If each penghulu sends one agile and intelligent youth as a laskar (warrior), there would be 20,000 warriors to defend the homeland."
-The gathering included thousands of penghulu from Luhak Nan Tigo—the three core regions of traditional Minangkabau—and 460 nagari leaders.
+The gathering included thousands of penghulu from the Luhak Nan Tigo (the three core regions of traditional Minangkabau) and 460 nagari leaders.
 Several prominent ninik-mamak (customary elders), including the head of Nagari Balingka, the chief of Barulak Nagari, Datuk Paduko Batuah, and Datuk Singo Mangkuto (a leader of the Indonesian Islamic Union Party), were invited to speak.
 Thus, Yano was able to influence the penghulu, who had been able to recruit at least another 20,000 soldiers from his descendants.
 The meeting culminated in a resolution affirming the ninik-mamaks support and agreement to take responsibility for the formation of the Giyugun at the village level.
 The call of the penghulu was well received.